Arnavjain2503/Stockify/README.md

 - **Dynamic UI Updates**: The app changes the background color based on price fluctuations (green for price increases and red for decreases) and displays corresponding up/down images.
 - **Price Difference**: The app shows the difference between the previous and current prices, providing users with insight into stock performance at a glance.
 - **Periodic Updates**: The app fetches updated stock information every minute to ensure users receive the latest data.
+- **MVVM Architecture**: The app is built using the MVVM (Model-View-ViewModel) architecture for better separation of concerns and maintainability.
 - **Additional Information**: Display company logos and links to official websites.
 - **Error Handling**: Gracefully handles invalid stock symbols and network issues with informative error messages.
 - **Loading Indicator**: Shows a loading overlay while fetching data, ensuring a smooth user experience.